 The pharmacokinetics of daptomycin were evaluated in 10 adult subjects with moderate hepatic impairment (Child-Pugh Class B) and compared with those in healthy adult volunteers (N=9) matched for gender, age, and weight.
 The pharmacokinetics of daptomycin were not altered in subjects with moderate hepatic impairment.
-No dosage adjustment is warranted when daptomycin for injection is advantaged and the production of the compared personnel. is administered to patients with mild to moderate hepatic impairment.
+No dosage adjustment is warranted when Daptomycin for Injection is administered to patients with mild to moderate hepatic impairment.
 The pharmacokinetics of daptomycin in patients with severe hepatic impairment (Child-Pugh Class C) have not been evaluated.

-Gender No clinically significant gender-related differences in daptomycin pharmacokinetics have been observed.
-No dosage adjustment is warranted based on gender when the control is administered. daptomycin for injection is administered.
+No clinically significant gender-related differences in daptomycin pharmacokinetics have been observed.
+No dosage adjustment is warranted based on gender when Daptomycin for Injection is administered.